coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 ## Changelog ##

+### 2.8.5 ###
+*Release Date - April 10, 2021*

+= Bugfixes =
+* A critical bug of v2.8.4 fixed (FooGallery related)
+* A few minor bugs fixed

+### 2.8.4 ###
+*Release Date - April 9, 2021*

+= Bugfixes =
+* A bug with a category checkbox not showing unchecked after deselecting a category fixed
+* A bug with taxonomy archive pages are being actually empty instead of 404 fixed

+= Compatibility =
+* FooGallery compatibility with EML dynamic galleries added, see [how to use Dynamic FooGalleries](https://wpuxsolutions.com/documents/enhanced-media-library/how-to-create-a-dynamic-foogallery)

 ### 2.8.3 ###
 *Release Date - March 9, 2021*

 = Improvements =
 * Taxonomy archive pages mechanism improved.
-When the pages are disabled (404) they are no more accessible by friendly URLs.
+When the pages are disabled (404) they are no more accessible by friendly URLs

 = Compatibility =
 * WordPress 5.7 compatibility ensured